Pull-back and push-forward functors for holonomic modules over Cherednik algebras: Smooth morphisms and closed embeddings

 \subsection{Reduction to the linear case}

-The following result implies that, locally around each $W$-fixed point, modules for the sheaf of Cherednik algebras may be thought of as modules over the rational Cherednik algebra $\H_{\bc}(\h,W)$, supported on a certain closed subset.
+The following result implies that, locally around each $W$-fixed point in $X$, modules for the sheaf of Cherednik algebras may be thought of as modules over the rational Cherednik algebra $\H_{\bc}(\h,W)$, supported on a certain smooth closed subset.
+However, for this to be true we require $\omega \in \mathbb{H}^2 ( X,\Omega_X^{1,2})^W$ to be Zariski locally trivial, which is a condition we will impose later in the paper when applying Proposition~\ref{prop:goodembedding}.